sveltejs/kit/CONTRIBUTING.md

 You may need to install some dependencies first, e.g. with `npx playwright install-deps` (which only works on Ubuntu).

 If there are tests that fail on the CI, you can retrieve the failed screenshots by going to the summary page of the CI run.
-You can usually find this by clicking on "Details" of the check results, click "Summary" at the top-left corner, and then scroll to the bottom "Artifacts" section to download the archive.
+You can usually find this by clicking on "Details" of the check results, clicking "Summary" at the top-left corner, and then scrolling to the bottom "Artifacts" section to download the archive.

 It is very easy to introduce flakiness in a browser test.
 If you try to fix the flakiness in a test, you can run it until failure to gain some confidence you've fixed the test with a command like: